-This Amendment No. 1 to the Registration Statement on Form S-1, or the Form S-1, of Kodiak Sciences Inc. is being filed solely for the purpose of correcting and clarifying the labeling of the clinical data figure on page 91 of the original filing of the Form S-1, filed on September 7, 2018 relating to the registrant's product candidate KSI-301.
+Pursuant to the applicable provisions of the Fixing America's Surface Transportation Act, we are omitting our financial statements for periods prior to the fiscal year ended December 31, 2016, as well as the nine months ended September 30, 2017, because they relate to historical periods that we believe will not be required to be included in the prospectus at the time of the contemplated offering.
+We intend to amend the registration statement to include all financial information required by Regulation S-X at the date of such amendment before distributing a preliminary prospectus to investors.

 The information in this prospectus is not complete and may be changed.
 We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and it is not soliciting offers to buy these securities in any jurisdiction where the offer or sale is not permitted.

-Subject to completion, dated September 11, 2018
+This prospectus is not an offer to sell these securities and it is not soliciting offers to buy these securities buy these securities in any jurisdiction where the offer or sale is not permitted.
+Subject to completion, dated , 2018 Shares KODIAK Common Stock \$ per share Kodiak Sciences Inc. is offering shares of its common stock.
+This is our initial public offering and no pu common stock.

-Shares

-KODIAK

-Common Stock

-\$ per share

-Kodiak Sciences Inc. is offering shares of its common stock.
-This is our initial public offering and no public market currently exists for our common stock.
 We expect the initial public offering price to be between \$ and \$ per share.

-We have applied to list our common stock on the Nasdaq Global Market under the symbol "KOD."

-We are an "emerging growth company" as defined under the federal securities laws.
-Investing in our common stock involves risks.
-See the section of this prospectus titled "Risk Factors" beginning on page 12.

-The Securities and Exchange Commission and state securities regulators have not approved or disapproved of these securities, or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.

-Per Share Total

-Initial public offering price \$ \$

-Underwriting discounts and commissions (1) \$ \$
+We intend to list our common stock on the Nasdaq Global Market under the symbol "KSI." ıblic market currently exi sts for our We are an "emerging growth company" as defined under the federal securities laws.
+Investing in our comm section of this prospectus titled " Risk Factors " beginning on page 10. on stock involves risks.
+See the The Securities and Exchange Commission and state securities regulators have not approved or disapproved of thes prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense. e securities, or determine d if this Per Initial public offering price Share \$ Total \$ Underwriting discounts and commissions(1) \$ \$

-Proceeds to Kodiak Sciences Inc. \$ \$
+Underwriting discou Proceeds to Kodiak Sciences Inc.